A Brief History of Embalming

 Word of Holmes’ essential work began to spread.
 President Lincoln himself was aware of the great need for embalming during the war, and so authorized it for the fallen.
 After the war was officially over, embalming continued to gain popularity as funeral parlors took advantage of the market.
 By the early 1900s, it had become mainstream in America.
 Over time, arsenic was replaced by formaldehyde as the preservative of choice.

 Embalming is still very common in modern funeral practice.
-But as cremation, natural burial, alkaline hydrolysis (more on that in a later post!) and other forms of final disposition gain in popularity, it’ll be interesting to see where embalming will be in 10, 15, or 20 years.
+But as more is realized about the carcinogenic effects of formaldehyde, and as cremation, natural burial, alkaline hydrolysis, and other forms of final disposition gain in popularity, it’ll be interesting to see where embalming will be in 10, 15, or 20 years.